Agentic state space search for optimal inference performance

 Who We Are

 Sujatha Kashyap is a systems performance engineer with 25 years of experience at the hardware-software interface.
-She holds a Ph.D. in distributed systems and dozens of patents in systems architecture across memory, cache optimization, virtualization, and resource orchestration.
+She holds a Ph.D. in distributed systems and has been granted dozens of patents in systems architecture across memory, cache optimization, virtualization, and resource orchestration.

 At IBM, she led performance optimization across POWER4 through POWER10, spending decades on post-silicon validation, memory hierarchy tuning, and cache optimization.
 At Meta, she architected network-on-chip performance for AR SoCs under extreme thermal and power constraints.
-She's worked with enterprise workloads for decades, solving the same fundamental problem across a variety of hardware and software stacks.
+She has worked with enterprise workloads across diverse hardware and software stacks, addressing the same fundamental performance challenges in different contexts.

-Across thousands of deployments and myriad workloads, she's identified the patterns.
-She knows what questions to ask, which metrics matter, when memory bandwidth is the constraint vs. when it's L2 cache efficiency.
-She's optimized for single-thread latency, aggregate throughput, SMT scheduling, NUMA effects, interconnect congestion.
+Across thousands of deployments, she has identified the recurring patterns: which metrics matter, when memory bandwidth is the constraint versus L2 cache efficiency, how to distinguish between compute-bound and memory-bound workloads.
+She has optimized for single-thread latency, aggregate throughput, SMT scheduling, NUMA effects, and interconnect congestion.

-From firsthand experience, she knows enterprises of all sizes leave millions on the table because they lack access to performance engineering expertise.
-She is encoding 25 years of pattern recognition into an agentic system that democratizes what she knows, to make deep performance optimization available to every organization, regardless of size or domain.
+From direct experience, she understands that organizations of all sizes forfeit significant value because they lack access to performance engineering expertise.
+Varcas encodes 25 years of pattern recognition into an agentic system that makes this knowledge accessible to any organization.

 Let's Talk

-Working across Austin, Bangalore, and Silicon Valley, we're seeking design partners to validate the agentic optimization approach across different industries and hardware setups.
+We are working across Austin, Bangalore, and Silicon Valley, seeking design partners to validate our agentic optimization approach across different industries and hardware configurations.